 - Oakview Medical Building 144th & West Center

-- The Nebraska Medical Center Clarkson Tower 42nd & Dewey
+- Nebraska Medicine Clarkson Tower 42nd & Dewey

-- The Nebraska Medical Center University Tower 43rd & Emile
+- Nebraska Medicine University Tower 43rd & Emile

 Call 800-922-0000 to make an appointment with a vascular services specialist.
 For clinic location and hours use the Find a Physician link.

-Dr. Howard is a vascular surgeon at The Nebraska Medical Center.
+Dr. Howard is a vascular surgeon at Nebraska Medicine.
 He is a graduate of Stanford University in Palo Alto, Calif. and Yale Medical School in New Haven, Conn.
 He completed his residency at Yale-New Haven Hospital.
 Dr. Howard is certified in general surgery and vascular surgery by the American Board of Surgery.

 Vascular and Endovascular Surgeons

-Dr. Johanning is a vascular and endovascular surgeon at The Nebraska Medical Center.
+Dr. Johanning is a vascular and endovascular surgeon at Nebraska Medicine.

 He is a graduate of the University of Kansas Medical School in Kansas City, Kan.